 In this scenario, if the iPhone wasn’t locked to the carriers network the customer could sign a contract with one supplier to get a cheap iPhone or iPad, then stop paying and swap to a cheaper or more convenient network.
 They could even sell the phone on for a profit.

-A SIM lock, simlock, network lock, carrier lock, or (master) subsidy lock is a restriction built into the iPhone and iPad by Apple and enforced by the carrier to restrict use to their network.
+A SIM lock, simlock, network lock, carrier lock, or (master) subsidy lock is a restriction built into iPhone models by Apple and enforced by the carrier to restrict use to their network.

-This ties your Apple device to a single network so that you are forced to use that carrier no matter what.
+This ties your Apple device to a single carrier so that you are forced to use that carrier no matter what.

-SIM locks come as part and parcel of your phone contract when you buy an iPhone or iPad.
+SIM locks come as part and parcel of your phone contract when you buy an iPhone.